bikeshaving/crank/website/guides/10-custom-renderers.md

 This method is optional and its return value is ignored.

-### Renderer.prototype.complete
+### `Renderer.prototype.complete`

 ```ts
 complete(root: TRoot): unknown;
 ```

 The `complete` method is called at the end of every render execution, when all elements have been committed and all other renderer methods have been called.
-It is useful, if your rendering target needs some final render method to be executed before any mutations take effect.
+It is useful, for instance, if your rendering target needs some final code to execute before any mutations take effect.

 This method is optional and its return value is ignored.